How to Get a Job in General Labor

-With so much activity in manufacturing and logistics, construction and other industries, the number of general labor jobs is growing.
-These jobs a great opportunity for many job seekers to earn a living.
+With so much activity in construction, manufacturing and other industries, the number of general labor jobs is growing.
+These roles are a great opportunity for many job seekers just like you to earn a living.
 So, what is general labor and how is it different from skilled labor?
-While some advanced roles demand specific training, general labor jobs typically don’t have these same requirements.
-Below, we share what you need to know about becoming a general laborer, including wages, general duties and career outlook.
+While some skilled roles demand specific training, general labor jobs typically don’t have these same requirements.
+Below, we share what you need to know about becoming a general laborer, including wages, duties and career outlook.

-General labor refers to any physical, hands-on job that does not require the specific education, experience and training requirements that skilled trades roles do.
-People working in the areas of construction, landscaping, and manufacturing and logistics with no specific skill requirements are all considered general laborer positions.
+Many job seekers can benefit from taking on a position in general labor, which refers to any physical, hands-on job.
+They do not require the specific education, experience and training requirements that skilled trades roles do, making placement easier.
+People working in the areas of construction, landscaping and manufacturing with no specific skill requirements are all considered general labor work.

 How much does a general laborer make a year?